Needles, Thread and Tension

 11018

-Size 80/12 is good for ultralight fabrics, lightweight clothing, tarp fabric etc. 90/14 is a good size for lightweight technical bag fabrics such as XPAC, 210D gridstop.
-100/16 for heavier fabrics such as Cordura.
+Size 80/12 is good for ultralight fabrics, lightweight clothing, and tarp fabrics.
+90/14 is a good size for lightweight technical bag fabrics such as XPAC or 210D gridstop.
+100/16 is ideal for heavier fabrics like Cordura.
+The 100/16 size is typically the limit for most domestic sewing machines.

-For best stitch quality you should match needle size to the fabric, but I’ll be honest, I tend to just leave a 100/16 in my machine for everything from ripstop to Cordura, as 90% of my sewing is with heavier fabrics.
+For best stitch quality, you should match the needle size to the fabric, but honestly, I tend to just leave a 100/16 in my machine for sewing anything, as most of my sewing is with heavier fabrics.

-There are a huge variety of needle points types.
-Typically a good quality universal, denim or microtex (sharp) needle will be all you need for most MYOG projects, and dont stress it too much.
-If you are having stitch issues when using stretchy fabrics, consider trying a ball point needle.
+There are a huge variety of needle point types.
+Typically, a good quality Universal, Denim, or Microtex (Sharp) needle will be all you need for most MYOG projects, so don’t stress it too much.
+If you are having stitch issues when using stretchy fabrics, consider trying a ballpoint needle.

 My last point on needles is that they are consumables.
-Replace every 10-ish hours, or for example when starting a new large project such as a backpack.
-If your stitch quality is poor (skipping stitches, stitches looking offset instead of straight, rough holes, a ‘punchy’ sound when sewing), your first trouble shooting step should be a new needle.
+Replace them every 10-ish hours of sewing, or when starting a new large project like a backpack.
+If your stitch quality is poor (skipping stitches, non-straight stitches, rough holes, or a ‘punchy’ sound when sewing), your first troubleshooting step should always be a new needle.

 Thread

-Avoid cotton thread for most MYOG projects, unless wanting to complete a traditional aesthetic, such as Carradice bike saddle bags.
+Avoid cotton thread for most MYOG projects unless you are aiming for a traditional aesthetic, such as with Carradice-style bike saddle bags.

-Bonded thread has a thin coating that helps prevent fraying, and allows for sewing at far higher speeds in industrial settings.
-A nice demonstration of the difference in thread fraying between bonded and unbonded thread can be seen in this video.
+• Bonded thread has a thin coating that helps prevent fraying and allows for sewing at much higher speeds in industrial settings.
+You can see a nice demonstration of the difference between bonded and unbonded thread in this video.

-Matching the thread colour to the fabric colour is helpful to hide untidy stitching when starting out 🙂
+Tip: Matching the thread color to the fabric color is helpful to hide untidy stitching when you’re starting out!

 Continuous Filament